lumagateinc/Resource-Scheduler/docs/Partners.md

 ## Program Restrictions<!-- omit in toc -->

-Partners agree to abide by a code of conduct outlined in the registered partner agreement, which you will receive via email.
-Details below.
+Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email.
+Complete the registration details below to receive a copy of the partner agreement.

 ## Registration Process<!-- omit in toc -->